MetaMask/metamask-extension/.github/guidelines/CODING_GUIDELINES.md

 ```

 ### 4. Follow Naming Conventions
-- You should always use PascalCase when naming components to differentiate them from other non-component TSX files.
+- You should always use PascalCase when naming components.
 For example: *TextField*, *NavMenu*, and *SuccessButton*.
 - Use camelCase for functions declared inside components like *handleInput()* or *showElement()*.
 - When creating hooks use *withHookName()*.